 This Bible that reminds me of the Book of Kells and other illuminated gospels which are another wonderful tool for Visio Divina.

-One book I have read recently that delves into Vision Divina in a very helpful way is Contemplative Vision: A Guide to Christian Art and Prayer by Juliet Benner.
+One book I read recently that delves into Vision Divina in a very helpful way is Contemplative Vision: A Guide to Christian Art and Prayer by Juliet Benner.
 She very instructively combines the knowledge of a trained artist with that of a spiritual director to show people how to meditate on art that depicts passages of scripture.

 Another great tool for this form of prayer is the use of Christian images from different cultures.
 I first wrote about this some years ago in a blog post entitled Imaging Jesus and even produced a youtube video to go with it.
 One of my earliest so it is a little funky now, but I still thought that you might enjoy it.